Westminster Presbyterian – Westminster, South Carolina

 We would like to make this page better.
 Do you have information about Westminster Presbyterian Churh that you would like to share?
 If so, please send it to the South Carolina Picture Project.
 Thank you!

 Reflections on Westminster Presbyterian

-Contributor Gary DuBose of Seneca, who took the picture at the top of this page, notes, “Westminster Presbyterian Church is one of the older places of worship in Oconee County.
+Contributor Gary DuBose of Seneca, who took the picture above, notes, “Westminster Presbyterian Church is one of the older places of worship in Oconee County.
 Built in 1882, it remains a vibrant part of the community with an active congregation.”

 Westminster Presbyterian Info

 Westminster Presbyterian Map